lesha-dev/whiskas/README.md

 Features:
 - Left click to make cat run to the pont
-- Left click + hold hold to make cat hunt
+- Left click + hold to make cat hunt
 - Drag cat to, well, drag cat around
 - Do nothing for a while to make cat fall asleep